decentraland/documentation/content/creator/scenes/interactivity/onscreen-ui.md

 const canvas = new UICanvas()

 const myText = new UIText(canvas)
-myText.value = "Hello"
+myText.value = 'Hello'
 myText.font = new Font(Fonts.SansSerif)
 myText.fontSize = 20
-myText.positionX = "15px"
+myText.positionX = '15px'
 myText.color = Color4.Blue()
 ```

 {{< hint info >}}
 **💡 Tip**: If using VS studio or some other IDE, type `Font.` and you should see a list of suggestions with all of the available fonts.
 {{< /hint >}}

 You can share a same instanced `Font` object accross multiple `UIText` components.